 The only place to put the pebble was a breast-pocket on her shirt, which she did.

 To her surprise, the water gave her a boost in energy and she took a few steps to see if she was able to keep her balance.
 Those steps brought her to the tall window where she could get her first look at this new environment.

 It was as if she hadn’t left her home in the southern stretch of the Balcones Escarpment, where the limestone hills had been carved into craggy mesas and gentle valleys.
 A chamfered hill or two rose up from a basin of prairie like the hunchbacks of subterranean creatures and a river wound its way nearby, its limestone filtered water glittering in the sunshine.
-It reminded her of several swimming holes on the Rio Frio she used to frequent growing up in the Texas hill country.
+It reminded her of several swimming holes in the Texas hill country she used to frequent on vacations.